K-State Student Learning Outcomes

 Students share in the responsibility for a successful university educational experience.
 Upon completion of their degree and regardless of disciplinary major, undergraduates are expected to demonstrate ability in at least five essential areas.

-Graduate Council Policy Issues - Graduates of advanced degree programs at Kansas State University will be able to demonstrate these things.
+Graduates of advanced degree programs at Kansas State University will be able to demonstrate ability in these three learning outcomes

-General Education Program is to ensure that every student begins to develop "a breadth of knowledge in the areas and proficiency in the skills that [are the] hallmarks of being college educated" (Higher Learning Commission's Statement on General Education).
-It encourages students to be intellectual explorers and to assist students in developing a diverse set of beginning literacies to reflect a breadth of general knowledge.
+The K-State 8 general education program is designed to ensure that every student begins to develop "a breadth of knowledge in the areas and proficiency in the skills that [are the] hallmarks of being college educated" (Higher Learning Commission's Statement on General Education).
+It encourages students to be intellectual explorers and to assist students in developing a diverse set of beginning literacies that reflect a breadth of general knowledge.

-K-State developed a deliberate, incremental approach to assessment across the university in order to encourage widespread commitment toward a sustainable program and a culture of assessment.
+K-State's deliberate, incremental approach to assessment across the university encourages widespread commitment toward meaningful and sustainable assessment activities and an overall culture of assessment.

 Directions: For each program (e.g., degree, certificate, minor, secondary major, etc.) and level (undergraduate and graduate), please complete separate cover sheets.